evildevill/instahack/SECURITY.md

 ## Reporting a Vulnerability

-- if you find a bug then lemme know i will fix this asap
+- If you find any vulnerability in the code, please report it to me.
+- I will fix it as soon as possible.
 - Email me with proper details and screenshots.
 - support@hackerwasii.com

+Thank you!💙🙂